How Long Does It Take to Brew Beer? Unlock the Timing

 Step 4: Fermentation

 During fermentation, the yeast converts sugar in the wort into alcohol and carbon dioxide.
 This stage takes about one to two weeks.
-However, this time frame could be affected by other factors, such as temperature, PH levels, oxygen availability, sugar concentration, and nutrient.
+However, the time frame could be affected by other factors, such as temperature, PH levels, oxygen availability, sugar concentration, and nutrient.

 Remember to check for the gravity of your brew.
 This will help you calculate the alcohol content of your beer.
 Most brewers use a hydrometer or refractometer to check for gravity.
 When checking for the gravity of the beer and getting the same result for two days in a row, just know that fermentation is over.